exiang/open_hub_wiki/Production-Environment-Setup.md

 ### Using Cloudflare
 Cloudflare is free and it helps you protect your server against DDOS.
-First, point your domain name to cloudflare, then point it to AWS using A records:
+First, point your domain name to Cloudflare, then point it to AWS using A records:

 ```
 Type: A